 Bone Grafts Townsville QLD

-Have you lost bone structure due to infection?
+Bone Grafting maybe required if you have lost bone structure due to infection?

-Bone grafts are a surgical procedure to restore the health and structure of your jaw.
+Bone grafting is a surgical procedure to restore the health and structure of your jaw.
 Here are some reasons why bone may be missing in the jaws include:

 - Developmental deformity

 - Previous dental procedures including extractions or surgery